mvolkmann/blog/src/flutter.md

 To run a Flutter app on a connected iPhone:

-- From a terminal, enter `sudo gem install cocoapods`.
 - Attach the phone to the computer with a USB cable.
-- Unlock the phone.
+- Unlock the phone and "trust it.
 - From a terminal running bash, cd to the top project directory.
 - Enter `open ios/Runner.xcworkspace` to launch Xcode.
+- Click "Runner" at the top of the Navigator.

+- In XCode

   - Select "iPhone" from the device drop-down in the header.
   - Click "Runner" at the top of the Navigator.
   - Click the "Signing & Capabilities" tab.
   - Select your team from the Team drop-down.
+    This can be your Apple ID.
+    After entering this the first time, enter your Apple ID password.
-- Enter a unique "Bundle Identifier", perhaps containing your email address and the project name.
+  - Enter a unique "Bundle Identifier", perhaps containing your email address, a hyphen, and the project name.
-- option #1 - In Xcode, press the run button or cmd-r.
+  - option #1
+    - In Xcode, press the run button (triangle) or cmd-r.
+    - There will be several dialog prompts for your Mac password.
+    - This is the only option that has worked for me.
-- option #2 - From a terminal, enter `flutter run` and select `iPhone` from the list of device options.
+  - option #2
+    - From a terminal, enter `flutter run`.
+    - Select `iPhone` from the list of device options.
-  TODO: Neither of these options worked!
+    - This gives the error "Unable to find a destination matching the provided destination specifier".
+  - Both options take a couple of minutes

+- In VS Code
+  - Select "iPhone (ios)" from the device drop-down in the footer.
+  - Select Run ...
+Run Without Debugging
+  - At "Select Environment" prompt, select "Dart & Flutter".
+  - This gives the error "Unable to find a destination matching the provided destination specifier".

 To run a Flutter app on an iPhone wirelessly: